Biewer Terrier

 • Hypoglycemia: Particularly common in puppies, this condition involves low blood sugar levels, which can lead to weakness, seizures, or collapse.
 Preventive measures include feeding frequent small meals and monitoring blood sugar levels to avoid hypoglycemic episodes.

-• Eye Conditions: Biewer Terriers may be susceptible to eye problems such as cataracts, retinal issues, and progressive retinal atrophy (PRA).
+• Eye Issues: Biewer Terriers may be susceptible to eye problems such as cataracts, retinal issues, and progressive retinal atrophy (PRA).
 Regular eye examinations by a veterinary ophthalmologist are important for early detection and management of these conditions.

 Maintaining regular veterinary check-ups, providing a balanced diet, ensuring appropriate exercise, and working with reputable breeders who prioritize health and genetic screening are key to supporting the overall well-being of Biewer Terriers.

-Care and Grooming
+Biewer Terrier Care and Grooming

-Care and Grooming
+Biewer Terrier Care and Grooming

 As a naturally active breed, the Biewer Terrier requires daily exercise to expend their energy.
 Insufficient exercise can lead to behavioral issues such as digging and chewing.